FAQ - Tulip

 Yes, our products are gluten free.

 Some of our compound and chocolate filling products contain palm oil.
 However, the palm oil we use is Roundtable on Sustainable Palm Oil (RSPO) certified.
-In fact, palm oil produces the highest amount of oil per hectare of any other vegetable fat, reducing the use of agricultural land used to produce vegetable fats.
-Further information, can be seen here .
+In fact, palm oil produces the highest amount of oil per hectare compared to other vegetable fats, reducing the use of agricultural land used to produce vegetable fats.
+Further information can be seen here .

 No, every Tulip Chocolate product does not contain trans fats.

 Yes, Tulip Chocolate has several products with kosher certification.
-For more information, contact a Tulip representative here
+For further information, contact a Tulip representative here

 No, Tulip Chocolate manufactures chocolate in a factory that does not process nuts.

 We do not sell cocoa beans or their derivatives except for cocoa powder products under the Tulip brand.
-For more information, please visit the Cocoa Powder page.
+For further information, please go to the Chocolate Powder page.

 How to Process Our Products